Uniform observable error bounds of Trotter formulae for the semiclassical Schr\"odinger equation

 \subsection{Long-time evolution error and observable expectation}

 We can now give bounds on the long-time Trotter error in the observable norm.
-We state the result for first and second-order Trotter formulae, but prove it only for second-order as the proof for first order is identical using (\ref{eq:unif_c_b1}) instead of (\ref{eq:unif_c_b2}) in Corollary \ref{cor:error_short_time}.
+We state the result for first and second-order Trotter formulae, but prove it only for second-order as the proof for first-order is identical using (\ref{eq:unif_c_b1}) instead of (\ref{eq:unif_c_b2}) in Corollary \ref{cor:error_short_time}.